Get exclusive member benefits & effect social change. Join Today

-A decubitus ulcer, also called a pressure sore or bed sore, is an open wound on your skin.
-Pressure sores often occur on the skin covering bony areas.
-The most common places for a pressure sore to appear includes your hips, back, ankles, and buttocks.
+A decubitus ulcer, also known as a pressure ulcer, pressure sore, or bed sore, is an open wound on your skin.
+Decubitis ulcers often occur on the skin covering bony areas.
+The most common places for a decubitis ulcer are your:

 Decubitus ulcers occur in stages.
-The National Pressure Ulcer Advisory Panel developed a staging process to help your practitioner diagnose and treat pressure sores.
+The National Pressure Ulcer Advisory Panel (NPUAP) has a staging process to help your doctor diagnose and treat you:

 The skin is open and shows signs of some tissue death around the wound.
 The ulcer is shallow with a red pink wound bed.
 There might also be a blister filled with fluid.

-This stage affects multiples layers of tissue, including muscle and bone.
-A dark substance called eschar may be present inside the sore.
+Many layers are affected in this stage, including your muscle and bone.
+A dark substance called “eschar” may be inside the sore.

-One of the main reasons for a decubitus ulcer to appear on your skin is undue pressure.
-Lying on a certain area for long periods may cause the skin to break down.
+Pressure is one of the main causes of a decubitus ulcer.
+Lying on a certain part of your body for long periods may cause your skin to break down.
 Your skin is thinner in places next to bone or cartilage, and your hips, heels, and tailbone are especially vulnerable to pressure sores.

-You create friction when you scrape or rub your skin against a hard or rough surface.
-Friction burns on the skin may damage the epidermis (the outermost layer of cells in your skin).
+Decubitus ulcers can also happen when you scrape or rub your skin against a hard or rough surface.
+Friction burns on the skin may damage the outermost layer of skin cells, called the “epidermis.”

 Wearing soiled clothing or undergarments for long periods may create open sores on the skin.
 This may irritate the delicate outer skin layer.

-Your regular doctor may refer you to a wound care team of doctors, specialists and nurses experienced in treating pressure sores.
-The team may evaluate your ulcer based on several important aspects.
+Your doctor may refer you to a wound care team of doctors, specialists, and nurses experienced in treating pressure sores.
+The team may evaluate your ulcer based on several things.
 These include:

-Your physician also may take samples of the fluids and tissue found within the pressure sore.
-In addition, he or she may look for signs of bacteria growth and cancer.
+Your doctor may take samples of the fluids and tissue in your decubitus ulcer.
+In addition, they may look for signs of bacteria growth and cancer.

-Antibacterial drugs may be used to treat infection.
-Pain medication to relieve or reduce any discomfort experienced in your condition also may be prescribed.
+Antibacterial drugs may treat the infection.
+You may also receive medication to relieve or reduce any discomfort.

 Keeping the site clean and free of debris is important to promote healing.
 Your doctor may order frequent dressing changes of your wound.

-Your decubitus ulcer’s healing process depends on the stage of your ulcer.
-Treatment is usually less difficult if the ulcer is diagnosed in the first or second stages, you have a higher chance for recovery.
-He or she may change your diet and increase your fluid intake to help you recover faster.
-Higher stages often require more aggressive treatments and longer recovery time.
+Your healing process depends on the stage of your ulcer.
+Treatment is usually less difficult if the ulcer is diagnosed in the first two stages.
+Your doctor may suggest that you change your diet and increase your fluid intake to help you recover faster.
+Later stages often require more aggressive treatments and longer recovery times.

 Written by: Brindles Lee Macon and Matthew Solan